-Ira Zecher has served as a member of our board, since June 2011.
-Ira is a managing member of ILZ, LLC, and has served as a director, audit committee chairman and nominating and corporate governance committee member of the board for The Habit Restaurants, Inc. since August 2014.
+Ira Zecher has served as a member of our board since June 2011.
+Ira has been a managing member of ILZ, LLC, an accounting consulting firm since 2010 and has served as a director, audit committee chairman and nominating and corporate governance committee member of the board for The Habit Restaurants, Inc. since August 2014.
 He previously served as a director, audit committee chairman and compensation committee member of the board of Norcraft Companies, Inc. from October 2013 to May 2015.
 Prior to joining the Chuy's board, Mr. Zecher was with Ernst & Young LLP, a registered public accounting firm, for over 36 years until his retirement as a partner in 2010.
 From 1986 to 2010, he served as a senior transaction advisory services partner and Far East private equity leader for Ernst & Young, where he advised clients on mergers and acquisitions across a broad range of industries.
 Prior to joining the transaction advisory services group, Ira provided accounting, audit and business-advisory services to both public and private clients.
 He received his Bachelor's degree from Queens College of the City of New York.
 He is also a certified public accountant, a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.
 He also completed the Executive Program of the Kellogg School of Management at Northwestern University.
 From 2010 to 2013, he taught in the Graduate Accounting program at Rutgers, the State University of New Jersey.
-We have concluded that Ira should serve on our board based upon his extensive professional accounting and financial expertise, which allow him to provide key contributions to the Board on financial, accounting, corporate governance and strategic matters.
+The board concluded that Ira should serve on our board based upon his extensive professional accounting and financial expertise, which allow him to provide key contributions to the Board on financial, accounting, corporate governance and strategic matters.

-Randall DeWitt has served as a member of our board, since October 2016.
+Randall M. DeWitt has served as a member of our board since October 2016.
 Randall is a well-known restaurant executive with over 22 years of restaurant experience.
-Randall is the founder and chief executive officer of Front Burner Restaurants.
-Front Burner currently has five different concepts and is known for developing innovative restaurant concepts that span the fast casual, casual and upscale casual dining segments.
-Front Burner operates Whiskey Cake, Velvet Taco, Sixty Vines, Mexican Sugar, and The Ranch at Las Colinas.
+Randall is the founder and has been the chief executive officer of Front Burner Restaurants since 1994.
+Front Burner currently has ten different concepts and is known for developing innovative restaurant concepts that span the fast casual, casual and upscale casual dining segments.
+Front Burner operates, among others, Whiskey Cake, Velvet Taco, Sixty Vines, Mexican Sugar, and The Ranch at Las Colinas.
 Prior to founding Front Burner, Randall worked for ten years in commercial real estate development and sales.
-We have concluded that Randy should serve on our board based on his operational and business development experience within the restaurant industry.
+The board concluded that Randy should serve on our board based on his operational and business development experience within the restaurant industry.